Paul-Browne/carl.js/README.md

   </script>
 ```

-### Can I use Carl.js to load all my html as components
+### Can I use Carl.js to load all my html as components?
 You could, but Carl.js wasn't really built for that purpose.
-If you want to do that kind of thing then maybe consider using react or some other MVC framework.
+If you want to do that kind of thing then maybe consider using React or some other MVC framework.

 ### Isn't loading html via Ajax bad for SEO?
 These days Google will respect content loaded via ajax, so it really shouldn't be a problem.
-You might not want to put facebook or twitter meta content in a html component, since their bots will not respect the ajax content.
+You might not want to put Facebook or Twitter meta content in a html component, since their bots will not respect the ajax content.

 ### [DEMOS PAGE](https://github.com/Paul-Browne/carl/tree/master/demo)